ipp-ementa/iped-documentation/documentation/rest_api/schools.md

 ```

-`500` - The server failed to resolve the request
+`500 Internal Server Error` - The server failed to resolve the request

 ## Detailed school information